kkorunes/Dpseudoobscura_LinkedSelection/README.md

 #### Scripts for partitioning loci according to fixed differences between species are contained subdirectory "Scripts_PartitionLoci":

-#### Scripts for calculating intron pi are contained subdirectory "Scripts_IntronNucleotideDiversity":
+#### Scripts for analyzing introns contained subdirectory "Scripts_IntronDiversity":
+This directory contains all scripts used for selecting short introns from each gene and analyzing nucleotide diversity within these regions.

 #### Scripts for calculating 4-fold degenerate site pi are contained subdirectory "Scripts_FourFoldSiteDiversity":